Gowri82/prime-infrastructure/README.md

  * Refer below links to download and configure terraform v0.13.7 on your machine. https://releases.hashicorp.com/terraform/0.13.7/ https://learn.hashicorp.com/terraform/getting-started/install.html
  * terraform.tfvars should be updated with required inputs.
-Sample file
+Sample file attached
  * Created a S3 bucket for Remote backend.
 S3 bucket name should be "primetfstatedata" and Update the region in backend.tf file.
  * Region should be common to all provisioned resources both programatically & manually (S3 bucket for backend)
+ * Install awscli and configure aws profile with Access & Secret access key.
+Default is used Command : aws configure

  ## Module execution steps: ##
  * terraform version